cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

      ('ret', None, None)]

 We've now saved seven instructions.
 Our optimizer won't be able to improve this code any further.
-We could add more peephole optimizations, but another good technique would be to use a real register allocated so that we use the full spectrum of available registers.
+We could add even more peephole optimizations, but another good technique would be to use a real register allocated so that we use the full spectrum of available registers.
 The IR compiler could then just assign values to unique registers like `reg1`, `reg2` and so on, then the allocator would choose how to populate the available registers properly.
 This is actually a hot topic for research, and especially for JIT compilation because the general problem is NP-complete.

 Part four: Translating IR to x86-64 machine code
 ------------------------------------------------